Hsien-HsiuLiao/DePIN-Panorama-Parking/README.md

 # Panorama Parking

-This repo contains the smart contract for Panorama Parking.
+This repo contains the smart contract for Panorama Parking and is being submitted for Breakout hackathon .

 You can look at the tests as examples of how to interact with the program.